joedolson/wp-to-twitter/src/readme.txt

 Text Domain: wp-to-twitter
 Stable tag: 4.3.0

-Posts to Bluesky or Mastodon when you update your WordPress blog or add a link, with your chosen URL shortening service.
+Posts to Bluesky, Mastodon or X when you update your WordPress blog or add a link, with your chosen URL shortening service.

 == Description ==